Brazil: The Pantanal & Amazon - Birding Tour

 Day 3: Chapada to Cristalino Jungle Lodge

-After a few more hours birding in the Chapada, we return to Cuiabá and catch a midday 1h3om hour flight to the town of Alta Floresta.
-From here, we travel in bus (or 4WD vehicles depending on road conditions) for another hour, and time permitting we will stop at a palm grove to look for Point-tailed Palmcreeper.
+After a few more hours birding in the Chapada, we return to Cuiabá and catch a midday flight to the town of Alta Floresta.
+From here, we travel in a vehicle for another hour, and time permitting we will stop at a palm grove to look for Point-tailed Palmcreeper.
 Once we reach the dock at the edge of the river, we’ll board a motorboat and head up the Cristalino River to Cristalino Jungle Lodge, our home for the next five nights.
 Cristalino Jungle Lodge has quickly gained the reputation as being the finest lodge in the southern Amazon, with comfortable rooms, great food and service, and terrific birding.

 Days 4-7: Cristalino Jungle Lodge